This document contains my thoughts on low hassle wedding planning.

 but I’m not hiring a car,

-don't need a rehearsal and associated price negotiations gave me a
+but we don’t need a rehearsal and associated price negotiations gave me a headache.

 One final thing: a big problem with weddings is the phenomenon of too much choice.
 There are, say, fifty to one hundred and fifty white dresses in bridal shops and then you choose the shoes to go with them.
 There have got to be at least one thousand places in Sydney (no, I exaggerate not at all) that could do a wedding reception.
 Each of the thousand places could conceivable offer you three menus to choose from.
 You need to limit your options.
 Make a list of, say, no more than five to ten candidates for big things like the reception, and choose just from those.
 For smaller things like invitations and dresses, keep it down to a few shops.